lyokha/vim-xkbswitch/README.md

 frustrating to constantly switch keyboard layouts manually, because vim in command mode can understand only English letters.
-So you need constantly change keyboard layout into English if you need perform some command and if you are writing texts for example in Russian, German or Chinese at the same time.
+So you need constantly change keyboard layout into English if you need perform some command and if you are writing texts, for example, in Russian, German or Chinese at the same time.

 Vim plugin XkbSwitch can be used to easily switch current keyboard layout back